ShujiaHuang/geneview/README.md

 Examples
 --------

-A basical example for Manhattan plot
+A basical example for Manhattan plot.

 ```
 import matplotlib.pyplot as plt